With how fast trends come and go in the beauty and fashion world, it’s almost impossible to keep up with what’s new.

 For that one-time silvery look, we think this is the best hairspray to try:

 This silver-colored spray is the best option for achieving commitment-free grey hair.
 This spray formula actually reminds us of dry shampoo, with a powdery texture that covers hair well and doesn’t cause any damage.
-It dries pretty much immediately, and it doesn’t leave the hair feeling sticky or crunch like a regular hair spray.View Now
+It dries pretty much immediately, and it doesn’t leave the hair feeling sticky or crunch like a regular hair spray.View on Amazon

 3. Lemon Juice